 - How long does an episode of your back pain typically last?

-- How often does an episode of your back paid usually occur?
+- How often does an episode of your back pain usually occur?

 - When did you first start experiencing chronic back pain?